-There is good news, though, according to Haley.
+There is good news, though.
 You can reduce your risk if you get screened for colorectal cancer starting at the age of 50, or whenever you and your doctor decide that you should start.

-Jen Coury, a researcher and a quality improvement consultant for CareOregon, Columbia Pacific CCO’s parent plan, says there is an even easier alternative for people who are at normal risk.
+Jen Coury, a researcher and a quality improvement consultant for CareOregon, says there is an even easier alternative for people who are at normal risk.

 “The FIT test is a simple, easy-to-use test that can find signs of colon cancer before you have any symptoms,” Jen says.
 “You can take this test, which looks for blood in the stool, at home.”

-Doctors can either give it to a patient at an appointment or send it to the home.
-After it is used, it is either returned to the doctor or mailed to the lab.
+Your doctor can either give it to you at an appointment or send it to your home.
+After you use it, you either return it to the doctor or mail it to the lab,

 “People just don’t know that it’s an option,” Jen says.
 “And it’s just as effective to have a yearly FIT test as it is to have a colonoscopy every 10 years.”

-People at high risk continue to need a colonoscopy: if a family member has a history of colorectal cancer or a previous test that shows increased risk.
+If your FIT test shows a positive result, your provider will likely schedule a full colonoscopy.
+People at high risk continue to need a colonoscopy: if you have a family history of colorectal cancer or a previous test that showed increased risk.

-On your own, individuals can build defenses against colorectal cancer by:
+On your own, you can build your defenses against colorectal cancer by:

 - Getting active